-This is an $L^h\GL_n$-torsor over $\bGr_{N}$.
-Here $L^h\GL_n$ is the perfection of the Greenberg realization of $\GL_n$ over $\mO/p^h$ (which is an affine group scheme over $k$), and it acts on $\bGr_{N,h}$ by changing the trivialization $\bar\epsilon$.
+This is an $L^h\GL_n$-torsor over $\bGr_{N}$, where $L^h\GL_n$ denotes the affine $k$-group scheme which is the perfection of the Greenberg realization of $\GL_n$ over $\mO/p^h$ and which acts on $\bGr_{N,h}$ by changing the isomorphism $\bar\epsilon$.
 We will show that when $h>N$, $\bGr_{N,h}$ can be (non-canonically) identified with the following scheme of pairs of matrices